UPDATED & APPROVED 11.6.2023

 Removal from Dispatch

-A referent that performs no work through this referral system for one year or more, except as a result of work performed on behalf of Local 122, of disability, or services performed in the armed forces of the United States, may be removed from the active list until a written notice stating your desire to return.
-If you are absent for 3 or more years, your name will be removed from the dispatch system and your position on the tenure list will be expunged.
+A referent that performs no work through this referral system for one year or more, may be removed from the active list until a written notice stating your desire to return, unless the absence is as a result of: work performed on behalf of Local 122, disability, or services performed in the armed forces of the United States.
+If you are absent for 2 or more years, your name will be removed from the dispatch system and your position on the tenure list will be expunged.

 If you wish to voluntarily remove your name from the dispatch system you must do so in writing.
 If you later wish to return to the dispatch system, you are required to notify Local 122 in writing.
 You may again be placed on the referral list but shall be considered as a new applicant.
 However, if you have been employed for more than five years through Local 122’s referral system and have had contributions made on your behalf to the I.A.T.S.E.
 National Benefit fund, you may retain your original start date.
 In all cases, a person seeking reinstatement to the referral system after being removed for inactivity shall be required to apply in person and complete the new applicant’s packet at Local 122’s offices.